 The Matteo Thun Viewing Platform is an especially surreal experience.
 It “floats” over the gardens allowing your eyes to feast on the vast grandeur unfolding before you.
 At these heights, it’s easy to spot other South Tyrolean landmarks in the distance.

 If the Earth laughs in flowers as Ralph Waldo Emerson wrote then the Gardens of Trauttmansdorff Castle is perhaps the happiest place on the planet.
 Flower buffs will have a field day a here.
 No pun intended.

-On each of our visits we have encountered everything from endless rows of tulips to fields of daffodils to roses in vivid bloom along with countless other flower species.
+On each of our visits, we have encountered everything from endless rows of tulips to fields of daffodils to roses in vivid bloom along with countless other flower species.
 The vast amount of colors that dance across your eyes is bedazzling.
-And the flowery fragrance you inhale as you wander about is intoxicating.
+And the flowery fragrance you inhale as you roam about is intoxicating.

 Equally enchanting are the gardens’ olive and lemon groves.
 It has been said the best time to plant a tree is 20 years ago.
 The second best time is now.
 Lucky for us some medieval visionary planted an olive tree 700 years ago that now thrives below the castle.
 This ancient tree stands among Italy’s northernmost olive grove.
 Its old, twisted form greets you from a path as if it’s about to impart some sage wisdom.

 The bamboo forest is also fascinating especially if you’ve never been to the Far East.
 Experiencing the bamboo area provides a peek into how Asian cultures harness the trees for materials.
 And let’s not forget the towering palm trees.
 They are massive.
 We almost wanted to slip on beach sandals the first time we saw the gardens’ Mediterranean giants.